flipcoder/textbeat/README.md

 ## Patches

 Another useful global var is 'p', which sets midi patches by name or number across the tracks.
-The midi names support partial case-insensitive matches.
+The midi names support both patch numbers and partial case-insensitive matches of GM instruments.

 ```
 %t120 x2 p=piano,guitar,bass,drums c8,-2